-He did the mash, He did the monster mash, The monster mash, It was a graveyard smash!
+Chocolate Frankenstein Cake…he did the mash, he did the monster mash, the monster mash, it was a graveyard smash!

 I started with my favorite chocolate cake recipe, but you can use any cake recipe or box you like!
 Around here everything has to be chocolate….Vanilla, strawberry, no way, not in a house full of chocoholics!
 I even frosted both the inside and outside of my cake with chocolate frosting before adding my green buttercream layer!
 I know…..CRAZY!

-If your family is like mine, just place your chocolate frosted cake in the freezer for 10-15 minutes to harden up a bit so the green frosting does not mix with the chocolate!
-I made my very favorite frosting recipe, that I will soon share, but for now feel free to use your favorite recipe or store-bought (it actually works better for this).
-However, the taste does not compare!
+Place your chocolate green frosted cake in the freezer for 10-15 minutes.
+This will harden the frosting up a bit so that the green frosting does not mix with the chocolate!
+I made my very favorite white chocolate buttercream frosting recipe.
+But feel free to use your favorite recipe or store-bought (it actually works better for this).

-Honestly, you have to make this Frankenstein cake!
-It is so cute and according to Asher very SPOOKY!
+Honestly, you have to make this Chocolate Frankenstein cake!
+It’s so cute and according to Asher, very SPOOKY!

 - Line a small plate with wax paper.

-- Take two dollops of the melted white chocolate and place on the wax papper.
+- Take two dollops of the melted white chocolate and place on the wax paper.
 Smooth the white chocolate out to make two large eyes, about 2 inches in diameter.

 - Now take two of the peanut M&M's (I used brown for the eyes) and place them in the middle of both of the "eyes".